javalin/website/pages/plugins/plugins-store.md

     title="RouteOverview"
     description="
-        The route overview provides you with a HTML and/or JSON overview of all the routes registered on your Javalin application
+        The route overview provides you with a HTML and/or JSON overview of all the routes registered on your Javalin application.
+Perfect for debugging!
     "
     bundled="true"
     author="tipsy"